sergio11/tvnexa_androidtv/README.md

   <img width="700px" src="doc/picture_38.png" />
 </p>

-### Home channels
+### Home Channels

-🏠 Welcome to TV Nexa's HOME!

-In the HOME section, you'll find the main menu of the application, allowing you to easily navigate through all available sections.
-From here, you can explore the lists of channels by country, view previews of the currently selected channel, and filter them by categories to quickly find the content that interests you the most.
+🏠 Welcome to the **Home** section of TVNexa!
+Here, you'll find the main menu to easily navigate through everything the app has to offer.
+You can explore channel lists by country, preview currently playing channels, and filter them by category 🎬📰🏀.
+Customize your experience by clicking on any channel to get more details and access extra options.

-Additionally, you can access the details of each channel by simply clicking on it, where you'll find additional information and options to customize your viewing experience.

-Don't forget to explore the various options and features that TV Nexa has to offer.
-Enjoy the convenience of accessing a wide variety of content from the comfort of your home!

 <p align="center">
   <img width="700px" src="doc/picture_34.png" />